wordshaker/jesswhite_4/_posts/2017-07-06-goodbyewit-post.md

 **To the members of WiTNotts:**

 Thank you for the adventure.
 Without your support Women In Tech Nottingham would never have become what it is.
-I will still be attending the event, though I will not be organising anymore.
+I will still be attending the event, though I will not be organising any more.

 I have enjoyed getting you know all, and hearing about all the amazing things you've been getting up to.
 I hope that we remain friends.